cjdbarlow/Part-One/how-to-pass.md

     * Take a break after the written exams, it is  exhausting

 ##The Bottom Line
-* Pick a date, and commit
+* Pick a date, and commit to it
 * Work out which times work best for you with respect to study
 Different times will be better for different things.
 I found:
     * Days off (including weekends) were best for learning new content
     * Work days were for revising
-    * Post night shift was always a write-off
+    * Post night shift was a write-off
 * Maintain a positive attitude
 Study groups are good for this - share the suffering!
 * Split large topics into managable chunks